Modular multiscale approach to modelling high-harmonic generation in gases: Model Execution and User Interfaces

 \subsection{Post-processing}

-Once the calculation is finished, the next step is to analyse and visualise the results.
-The code comes with a~Pythonic loader of the CUPRAD data, which creates a~class with data together with several methods to analyse them.
-The data from all the modules are then processed by Python.
-These methods and their uses are presented in Section~\ref{Physics Examples} and in jupyter tutorials along the code~\cite{Vabek_Multiscale_modular_approach_2025}.
+Once the computation is completed, the next step consists of analysing and visualising the results.
+The code provides a Python-based data loader for CUPRAD outputs, which instantiates a class containing the data along with several analysis methods.
+The output of all modules is subsequently processed in Python.
+These methods and their applications are presented in Section~\ref{Physics Examples} and are illustrated in the accompanying Jupyter tutorials that are provided with the code~\cite{Vabek2026_zenodo}.